desmondphan951/ProjectThree/README.md

 # Project Outline

-One of the most common question whenever we consumer any wine product is "Where does the wine come from ?"
+One of the most common question whenever we consume any wine product is "Where does the wine come from ?"
 Traditional approach is often inefficiencies and rigidity, which makes it difficult for users to track the original source of wine.
 Further challenges include wine counterfeit or illegal production that are negatively impact the industry: It is estimated that 20% of all wine currently circulating the globe is fake (which is in line with all luxury goods) and it’s not just rare wines that are impacted, some ‘commercial’, household labels and wines are now also being counterfeited.
 These biggest challenges that are facing wine supply chain today can be overcomed by the implementation of Blockchain technology.

 Our group, WineChain, main objective is to provide an innovative solution using Blockchain to tackle this issue.
 Our main idea is to connect these following stakeholders directly, include:

 * Wine Producers
 * Export Quality Inspectors
-* Custom Officer
+* Customs Officers
 * Retailers (End Users)

 Using the main feature of Blockchain, which are traceability, security, and decentralisation when dealing with data around the wine supply chain.
 Transactions that have been carried out will be store to different nodes where all users are able to access and view it, which certainly cereate a  transparent environment that no parties are able to intervene it.